Extensions-lab/shipper-tms-help/transportrequest.md

+---
+title: "Transport Request in TMS"
+description: "Defines what needs to be transported, grouping sales, purchase, and transfer orders by address and capturing shipper/consignee, routing, and planning data for pickup and delivery."
+---

 # Transport Request

 The Transport Request is a core document in the Transportation Management System (TMS) that consolidates sales, purchase, and transfer orders based on delivery addresses.
 It serves as a single entity for managing transportation logistics, specifying pickup and delivery locations, and designating shipper and consignee information.